wp-plugins/varnish-http-purge/readme.txt

 === Varnish HTTP Purge ===
 Contributors: techpriester, Ipstenu, DH-Shredder
 Tags: varnish, purge, cache
-Requires at least: 3.0
+Requires at least: 3.4
-Tested up to: 3.5
+Tested up to: 3.6
-Stable tag: 2.2.1
+Stable tag: 2.3

-Purge Varnish Cache when pages are modified.
+Purge your Varnish cache when pages are modified.

 == Description ==
 Varnish HTTP Purge sends a PURGE request to the URL of a page or post every time it it modified.
 This occurs when editing, publishing, commenting or deleting an item.